dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 ---
 layout: default-layout
-title: Why Javascript SDK(V7.5.0 ~ V8.8.7) are not compatible with iOS 16.4?
+title: Why Javascript SDK does not pick up barcode on iOS 16.4?
 keywords: iOS, incompatible, JS, V7.5.0, V8.8.7
-description: Why Javascript SDK(V7.5.0 ~ V8.8.7) are not compatible with iOS 16.4?
+description: Why Javascript SDK does not pick up barcode on iOS 16.4?
 needAutoGenerateSidebar: false
 ---

-# Why Javascript SDK(V7.5.0 ~ V8.8.7) are not compatible with iOS 16.4?
+# Why Javascript SDK does not pick up barcode on iOS 16.4?

 [<< Back to FAQ index](index.md)

 ## Background

-iOS 16.2 was published on March 27th, 2023.
+iOS 16.4 was published on March 27th, 2023.
 In this version, all browsers on iOS have begun to support OffscreenCanvas .
 Unfortunately, Apple's implementation is incomplete (not the first time that Apple break things around).

 Impact: We used OffscreenCanvas in old versions of DBR JS.
-Specifically in versions 7.5.0 ~ 8.8.7.
+Specifically in versions **7.5.0 ~ 8.8.7**.
 Fortunately, we gave up on OffscreenCanvas back in v9.0.0.
 Therefore, all 9+ versions are not affected.

 ## Solution: